Knamer95/Moonart/README.md

 Notes:

-If you were running your web-server, you may need to reload it.
+\- If you were running your web-server, you may need to reload it.

-You may encounter a problem the first time you log in into an account.
+\- You may encounter a problem the first time you log in into an account.
 Reloading the page fixes it, and it doesn't seem to happen ever again, even if you log in other accounts.
 If the images aren't loading, please check the console.
 It may be due to `Cross-Origin` requests being blocked.
 (In `WAMP`, adding the lines from point 8 solved it for me)

-I will give the choice to the user to set the paths of the webpage in a future version (using set vhosts or not), instead of forcing my two virtual hosts and making things overcomplicated...
+\- I will give the choice to the user to set the paths of the webpage in a future version (using set vhosts or not), instead of forcing my two virtual hosts and making things overcomplicated...

+\- If you want to add your own virtual hosts, you'll need to add it in hosts (C:/Windows/System32/drivers/etc/hosts), and change the Angular host to the new virtualhost, in /moonart/moonart-angular/angular.json, at projects.moonart-angular.architect.serve.host.
+Ex: `"host": "moonart.io"`

 ## Running the project ⚙️